neelthakor21/CVE_Scraper/README.md

 ```bash
 CVE_scrap.py -n NUMBER
 ```
-NUMBER -> give the cve number
+NUMBER -> give the cve number.It takes CVE number and give perticular link of that CVE.

 OR

 ```bash
 CVE_scrap.py -q QUERY
 ```
-QUERY -> giv the keywor related the CVE
+QUERY -> giv the keywor related the CVE.It takes keyword about CE and search and give numbers of links of CVEs related that keyword.

+**Please report functionality issues and bugs if found.**